 Sketch drawings will seek to interpret the brief and to identify a possible architectural solution.
-The intention is to settle on outline drawings, sometimes called nal sketch plans.
-These will be produced a er initial consultations with statutory authorities have taken place and the brief has been fully clarified.
+The intention is to settle on outline drawings, sometimes called final sketch plans.
+These will be produced after initial consultations with statutory authorities have taken place and the brief has been fully clarified.

-The concept design is developed to show the appearance of a building, how xtures and ttings are incorporated and how important details of construction are intended to work.
-The agreed budget will be taken into account when developing the design information in harmony with previously identi ed objectives, for instance quality, long-term maintenance and energy performance.
+The concept design is developed to show the appearance of a building, how fixtures and fittings are incorporated and how important details of construction are intended to work.
+The agreed budget will be taken into account when developing the design information in harmony with previously identified objectives as regards, for instance, quality, long-term maintenance and energy performance.

 In traditional procurement, the chartered architect’s role as contract administrator is to make periodic site visits to inspect the general progress of the work, to issue instructions to the contractor and, if necessary, to reject obviously unsatisfactory work.
-If you wish closer inspection of the contractor’s work you can employ the chartered architect makes more frequent visits to the site.
+If you wish closer inspection of the contractor’s work you can employ a clerk of works, or come to an agreement whereby the chartered architect makes more frequent visits to the site.
 Your chartered architect will report to you on matters of progress, on any unforeseen circumstances on site, any variations in budget or programme, and will issue periodic certificates for stage payments due to the contractor.

-The architect acting as contract administrator will be concluding all aspects of the building contract including the inspection of defects, as they are recti ed, or the production of certification required under the building contract.
+The architect acting as Contract Administrator will be concluding all aspects of the Building Contract including the inspection of defects, as they are rectified, or the production of certification required under the Building Contract.

-This refers to services that are usually considered supplementary to the main project (e.g. post project evaluations) and will therefore probably be charged at a separately negotiated rate.
+This refers to services that are usually considered supplemental to the main project (e.g. post project evaluations) and will therefore probably be charged at a separately negotiated rate.

 Buildings need proper maintenance.
 If they are to remain in good condition, they require regular inspection, especially of all external elements.
-Your chartered architect can help you to plan a sequence of inspection and maintenance procedures especially for those parts of a building exposed to the rigors of our climate.
+Your chartered architect can help you to plan a sequence of inspection and maintenance procedures especially for those parts of a building exposed to the rigours of our climate.
 If you so wish, such help can include the provision of a maintenance manual.
-Remember that minor problems can become major problems if not attended to (a stitch in time...!).
+Remember that minor problems can become major problems if not attended to.